Online Accelerated ADN Programs: Inside Top Schools

 Challenge: Condensed Clinical Requirements

-You can’t complete a nursing program without hands-on training, but an accelerated program leads to condensed clinical requirements.
+You can’t complete a nursing program without hands-on training, but an accelerated program can lead to condensed clinical requirements.
 This might mean you have to attend more days of clinicals or longer hours.

 Solution: Clinicals are a vital part of the preparation for your nursing career.
 If the condensed clinical requirements present a challenge for you, choose a school with a campus close to you or options for clinicals at a facility near you.

-Cutting down on commuting time will make it easier for you to meet your clinical requirements.
+Cutting down on commuting time can make it easier for you to meet your clinical requirements.
 You can also look for a program that offers clinicals during non-traditional hours.

 Challenge: Higher Risk of Burnout